-Topalli, Volkan, The Seductive Nature of Autotelic Crime: How Neutralization Theory Serves as a Boundary Condition for Understanding Hardcore Street Offending, Sociological Inquiry (2006), Vol. 76, Iss 4, pp. 475.
+Topalli, Volkan, The Seductive Nature of Autotelic Crime: How Neutralization Theory Serves as a Boundary Condition for Understanding Hard-core Street Offending, Sociological Inquiry (2006), Vol. 76, Iss 4, pp. 475.

 Swann Jr. / William B. / Gómez, Ángel / Seyle, D. Conor / Morales, J. Francisco / Huici, Carmen, Identity fusion: The interplay of personal and social identities in extreme group behavior.
 Journal of Personality and Social Psychology, Vol. 96 (5) (2009), pp. 995-1011 (part of the abstract: "When people become fused with a group, their personal and social identities become functionally equivalent.
-Two hypotheses follow from this proposition.
-First, activating either personal or social identities of fused persons should increase their willingness to endorse extreme behaviors on behalf of the group.....
-In particular, fused persons were more willing to fight or die for the group than nonfused persons, especially when their personal or social identities had been activated.")
-Second, because personal as well as social identities support grouprelated behaviors of fused persons, the 2 forms of identity may combine synergistically, fostering exceptionally high levels of extreme behavior.").
+Two hypotheses follow from this

-In the background, it indicates the choice that every 139 individual has more or less to make between these both kinds of identities.
+In the background, it indicates the choice that every individual has 139 more or less to make between these both kinds of identities.
 In my democratic trinity system, there is an old - mediating - third position, too.
 Every individual can choose the dialogical orientation, as well.
 There exists the inter-subjective role of the "empathic friend" offered by the model of "You and Me".
 But it is important to note the existence of these strong social identities.